billba/middleware/README.md

 # Proposal for BotBuilder v4 Middleware/Context

 This repo represents a proposal to change to the way BotBuilder v4 handles middleware and "context".
 At its heart it is an abstract proposal, in that there are many ways it could be implemented.
 However in the interests of initiating a concrete conversation, this repo includes a strawman implementation and multiple samples.
 This implementation is not meant to be "production ready" but it should suffice to illustrate the spirit of the proposal.
+Some key details have no doubt been omitted or overly simplified, and so I ask for some generosity of spirit and flexibility of mind as you look through it.

 ## The Problem

-BotBuilder v4 is build on an `adapter`, which provides a function for sending `activities` from the bot to the channel, and the ability to register a callback to be run on each activity produced by the channel.
+BotBuilder v4 is built on an `ActivityAdapter`, which provides a function for sending `Activities` from the bot to the channel, and the ability to register a callback to be run on each activity produced by the channel.

 However this will frequently be too low-level for most developers.
 The `Bot` class introduces the notion of a `context` object created for each turn.
 It includes the incoming activity (request) and a batched approach to sending messages.
 A plugin architecture exists in the form of a middleware stack.
 A given piece of middleware is encouraged to expose functionality to the bot developer (and other middleware) by mutating the context, adding properties and/or methods as it sees fit.
 For example, the following code adds `context.hooray()`.